ankushs92/linode4j/README.md

 ```

+**Note**

-**Node** Refer to the [Pagination](https://developers.linode.com/v4/pagination) guide to understand how linode implements pagination.
+Refer to the [Pagination](https://developers.linode.com/v4/pagination) guide to understand how linode implements pagination.
 A GET request for a collection of objects(for example, a collection of linodes registered with your account) returns the collection along with paging parameters.
 The default page size is 25.
 When requesting for collection of objects, it is mandatory to pass in a `pageNo`.
 To view the first 25 collections, therefore, set pageNo = 1